 (c) A lock release/engagement device readily accessible to the occupant adjacent to the door, or

-(d) A lock release/engagement device controlled by the ADS for vehicles whilst an ADSF-2 is active and while carrying occupants, provided the ADS complies with the technical requirements of UN Regulation No. [XXX].
-Means shall be installed to facilitate the egress of all occupants in an emergency case.”
+(d) A lock release/engagement device controlled by an ADS which complies with the requirements of UN Regulation No. [ADS] according to its original version or later series of amendments Means shall be installed to facilitate the egress of all occupants in an emergency case.”

 Paragraph 6.3.2.2., amend to read:

 “6.3.2.2.
 Either system described in paragraph 6.3.2.1. (a), (b) and (bc) shall be permitted as an additional locking feature.
-For vehicles whilst an ADSF-2 is active and while carrying occupants, either system described in paragraph 6.3.2.1. (a), (c) and (d) shall be permitted as an additional locking feature.”
+For vehicles equipped with an ADSF-2 that can be active whilst carrying occupants, either system described in paragraph 6.3.2.1. (a), (c) and (d) shall be permitted as an additional locking feature.”

 Annex 1, insert new paragraph 9.1., to read: